dhamejanishivam/pendrive-virus/README.md

 ## Requirements
 - Windows OS
 - Admin privileges
-- Python interpretor should be present in the pendrive
+- Python interpreter should be present in the pendrive

 ## Setup